Converting HTML to WordPress (Step-by-Step)

 To get the new theme onto your WordPress site, you have several options.
 However, the prerequisite is that all files reside inside your theme folder.

 The first option is to create a zip file out of it.
 After that, go to your WordPress site and then to Appearance > Themes.
-Here, click Add New at the top and then Upload Theme.
+Here, click Add New Theme at the top and then Upload Theme.

 In the upcoming menu use the button to browse to the location of your zip file.
 Mark it and click Open, then Install Now.
 When it’s done, activate the theme.